RG9b/Lab-1.2---Code-Challenge/Lab1.6/Readme.md

-This lab have a code for a shell with history.
+This lab have a code for a shell with history command.